websend/drone-gke/README.md

 ## Testing

-**This could use your contribution!**
-Help us create a runnable test suite.
+Please submit a unit test for new additions to the plugin.

 ## Docker